 Some remodelers and contractors try to take the approach of having something for everyone.
 The problem with this approach is that not everyone is going to be a customer.
 In fact, some may not even have interest in or be able to afford the services that you provide.
-So what can you do to make sure you are targeting the right audience?
+So what can you do to make sure you are targeting the right audience with your marketing communications and content plan?
 Learn how to define your target audience!

 The first thing to consider when defining your target audience is who they are.
 Start off by looking at your previous customers and assess their:

 - Background: Look at their occupation and length of time in position.
 Also consider if they have children or pets, if they rent or own their home, and what their spending habits are.